Implementation of a Global Minimum Tax Rate

 Effective tax rate [ETR] and top up tax

-The amount of Covered Taxes with respect to a jurisdiction are divided by the GloBE Income in such jurisdiction to determine the Effective Tax Rate (ETR) for such jurisdiction.
+The total amount of Covered Taxes in a jurisdiction are divided by the GloBE Income in that jurisdiction to determine the jurisdiction’s Effective Tax Rate (ETR).
 This is an important concept.
-The Posted rate of a jurisdiction is not the rate that is used here.
-The numbers used to calculate this percentage are the heart of the Pillar 2 rules and are calculated by applying specific adjustments to the accounting income/loss and tax charge, as explained in steps 2 and 3.
-This calculated rate is called the Effective Tax Rate [ETR} Integra advisors can be valuable advisors guiding their clients through the inclusions and exclusions from this calculation.
+The Posted tax rate of a jurisdiction is not the rate that is used here.
+The numbers used to calculate this percentage are at the heart of the Pillar 2 rules and are calculated by applying specific adjustments to the accounting income/loss and tax charge, as explained in steps 2 and 3.
+This calculated rate is called the Effective Tax Rate [ETR}.
+Integra advisors can be valuable advisors guiding their clients through the inclusions and exclusions from this calculation.

-The Top-up Tax percentage is then multiplied by the Excess Profit in the jurisdiction to determine the amount of Top-up Tax.
-The Excess Profit is equal to the GloBE Income less the Substance Based Income Exclusion. (i.e., an excluded routine return on tangible assets and payroll) Finally, the Top-up Tax for the jurisdiction is reduced by any applicable Qualified Domestic Minimum Top-up Tax.
-The Jurisdictional Top-up Tax is then allocated to Constituent Entities in the Low Tax Jurisdiction that have GloBE Income for the Fiscal Year (and in proportion to such income) in order to determine which entities trigger a charge to Top-up Tax.
+The Top-up Tax percentage is then multiplied by the Excess Profit in the jurisdiction to determine the amount of Top-up Tax payable.
+The Excess Profit is equal to the GloBE Income (from Step 2) less the Substance Based Income Exclusion. (i.e., a routine return on tangible assets and payroll is deducted from the GloBE income) Finally, the Top-up Tax for the jurisdiction is reduced by any applicable Qualified Domestic Minimum Top-up Tax (QDMTT).
+The Jurisdictional Top-up Tax is then allocated to CEs in the Low Tax Jurisdiction that have GloBE Income for the Fiscal Year (and in proportion to such income) in order to determine which entities trigger a charge to Top-up Tax.

 There is a De Minimis Exclusion and the rules allow for development of safe harbours in order to reduce the compliance and administration burden.
 Guidance has recently been issued regarding safe harbours.
 Ask your Integra advisor for details.
 The de minimis exclusion is for jurisdictions where the MNE has an Average GloBE Revenue that is less than €10 m and Average GloBE income under €1 m, computed on a three-year average basis.